-2014 was an important year for Seattle Housing Authority in many ways.
-The 2014 Annual Plan set MTW priorities for the year connected to the agency's ongoing focus on promoting self sufficiency, providing choice in housing, and increasing operational efficiency.
+2015 was an important year for Seattle Housing Authority in many ways.
+The 2015 Annual Plan set MTW priorities for the year connected to the agency's ongoing focus on promoting self sufficiency, providing choice in housing, and increasing operational efficiency.
+Progress on these priorities is reflected throughout this report and in progress made on the new MTW activities proposed in the 2015 Annual Plan.